Forbidden Voices

 Forbidden Voices is a documentary film by director Barbara Miller about the fight for human rights and freedom of speech of three female bloggers: Yoani Sánchez from Cuba, Zeng Jinyan from China and Farnaz Seifi from Iran.

 The film explores the motivation and goals of the online activists' struggle and traces the consequences and political repression the three women are facing for their courageous activism.
 The documentary won the Amnesty International Award 2013 and the WACC SIGNIS Human Rights Award 2012, and was nominated for the Swiss Film Award and the Prix de Soleure in 2013.

 Internet censorship and repression

 Forbidden Voices describes how Internet access in Cuba is still prohibited for the average citizen, and Internet censorship in China and Internet access in Iran are very harsh, the blogs of the three protagonists are censored, blocked or even shut-down by their governments.
 Seen by their governments as dissidents the bloggers are often under surveillance and facing harsh repression.
-Yoani Sánchez has been beaten and arrested, as well as publicly defamed on Cuban State TV for fighting for human rights in Cuba; Zeng Jinyan lived for years with her husband Hu Jia and her newborn daughter under house arrest in Beijing for their fight for human rights in China; and Farnaz Seifi has been arrested for her fight for gender equality in Iran and forced into exile.
+Yoani Sánchez has been beaten and arrested, as well as publicly defamed on Cuban State TV for fighting for human rights in Cuba; Zeng Jinyan lived for years with her husband Hu Jia and her newborn daughter under house arrest in Beijing for their fight for human rights in China; and Farnaz Seifi has been arrested for her fight against gender inequality in the Islamic Republic of Iran and forced into exile.